ant-design/ant-design-mobile/components/date-picker/demo/basic.md

   return `${dateStr} ${timeStr}`;
 }

-// 如果不是使用 List.Item 作为 children
+// If not using `List.Item` as children
-// 组件内需处理 onClick/extra 属性
-const CustomChildren = ({ extra, onClick, children }) => (
+// The `onClick / extra` props need to be processed within the component const CustomChildren = ({ extra, onClick, children }) => (
   <div
     onClick={onClick}